anosikeosifo/anosikeosifo.github.io/_posts/2017-03-19-exploring-es6-promises-1.markdown

 });
 {% endhighlight %}

-We can also resolve Q with a thenable - any object that has a then() function , that behaves like Promise.pototype.then()

-If we return a thenable from inside Q, we forward Q's resolution to the next chain (we'll call it 'R'). so we'll have a chain that looks like this:
+We can also resolve Q with a thenable - any object that has a then() function, that behaves like ***Promise.pototype.then()***.
+If we return a thenable from inside Q, we forward Q's resolution to the next chain (we'll call it 'R').
+We'll have a chain that looks like this:

 {% highlight text %}
 p.then((onResolved, onRejected) => {